| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 lak |

-Length-age-key (i.e. probability of being in a specific length group given age) |
+A length-age key matrix — i.e., the probability of being in a specific length group given age. |

 Calculate common error statistics